Everything You Need To Know About July 4th in Philadelphia 2015

 NOTE: Stay Tuned For Info On July 4th 2016

 The information below is for 2015 events.
-Check back in March 2016 for more info about Philadelphia's annual July 4th celebration.
+Check back in late May 2016 for more info about Philadelphia's annual July 4th celebration.

 When Fourth of July rolls around, Philadelphia — America’s birthplace — paints the town red, white and blue thanks to eight days of music, exhibitions, Colonial characters and re-enactments, patriotic ceremonies and fireworks.

 This year, the city amps up the revelry surrounding the annual Wawa Welcome America! festivities with a citywide celebration of the 50th Anniversary of the Gay Rights Movement.

 With July 4th happening on a Saturday, turn your celebration into a patriotic getaway with the Visit Philly Overnight® Hotel Package.
 The special offer includes overnight accommodations; passes to ride the PHLASH bus, offering easy access to Philadelphia's major attractions; and FREE parking while you celebrate America’s birthday in America’s birthplace.

 Read on for our FAQ on July 4th in Philadelphia.